S-TEC Corporation

 S-TEC Corporation is a United States corporation that was founded in 1978 and is headquartered in Mineral Wells, Texas.
 It manufactures flight control systems for the General Aviation aftermarket and for a number of original equipment manufacturers.
-S-TEC is the leader in the general aviation autopilot market for small- and mid-sized planes.
+S-TEC appeared to have been the leader in the general aviation autopilot market for small- and mid-sized planes, though Garmin's GFC 500 autopilot appears to have become more popular after its release in 2017.

 Customers

 Genesys Aerosystems has a number of forward-fit autopilot customers including Pilatus, Indonesian Aerospace, Epic Aircraft, and Aviat Aircraft.
 Their latest autopilot, the S-TEC 3100, has earned Supplemental Type Certificate (STC) on over 100 aircraft models.

 History

 Meggitt acquired S-TEC and S-TEC Unmanned Technologies (SUTI) for $24 million in 2000.
 (DRS Technologies purchased the UAV business from Meggitt in 2002 but later closed the Mineral Wells facility.)

 S-TEC was purchased for $38 million by Cobham plc in 2008.

 In April 2014, Cobham sold Chelton Flight Systems and S-TEC Corporation to Genesys Aerosystems.

+December 21, 2020, Moog Inc. announced its acquisition of Genesys Aerosystems Group, Inc, including S-TEC Corporation.